 Breast-feeding

-It is unknown whether esomeprazole/metabolites are excreted in human milk.
+Limited information indicates that esomeprazole is excreted in human milk.
 There is insufficient information on the effects of esomeprazole in newborns/infants.
 Esomeprazole should not be used during breast-feeding.

 Fertility

 Animal studies with the racemic mixture omeprazole, given by oral administration do not indicate effects with respect to fertility.